Skip to main content

 Umbrella state (NATO)

-Lithuania boycotted the TPNW negotiations in 2017 and has consistently voted against the annual UN General Assembly resolutions on the Treaty, including in 2022.
+Lithuania boycotted the TPNW negotiations in 2017 and has consistently voted against the annual UN General Assembly resolutions on the Treaty, including in 2023.
+Lithuania may sign and ratify the TPNW, but will have to make changes to its policies and practices to become compliant.

 TPNW Status